Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From Wikipedia:

-“Her Majesty” is a song by the English rock band the Beatles from their 1969 album Abbey Road.
+“Her Majesty” is a song by the English rock band the Beatles, from their 1969 album Abbey Road.
 Written by Paul McCartney and credited to Lennon–McCartney, it is a brief tongue-in-cheek music hall song.
-Although credited to the band, McCartney is the only Beatle to appear on the track.
-“Her Majesty” is the final cut on the album and appears 14 seconds after the previous song “The End,” but was not listed on the original sleeve.
-As such, it is considered one of the first examples of a hidden track in rock music.
-The song is a music hall style number reminiscent of George Formby.
+On the album, “Her Majesty” appears 14 seconds after the previous song “The End“, but was not listed on the original sleeve.
+Some observers consider it the first example of a hidden track.

 Recording